Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_6361

-But on the other side of the Hillview MRT station, you can hike through Bukit Timah Nature Reserve and find monkeys!
+On the other side of the Hillview MRT station, outside exit A, you can hike through Bukit Timah Nature Reserve — another great Singapore park accessible by MRT — and find monkeys!

 IMG_2664